motech/modules/docs/source/batch.rst

         }
     }

-``Batchlet`` interface define two methods to override - ``process()`` and ``stop()``.
+``Batchlet`` interface defines two methods to override - ``process()`` and ``stop()``.
 The ``process()`` is called everytime the job step is executed.
 The ``stop()`` is invoked by the Batch runtime as part of JobOperator.stop() method processing.
-This simple example will print "Processing Batchlet" string on standard output each time the logAnalysis will run.
+This simple example will print "Processing Batchlet" string on standard output each time the logAnalysis runs.

 ########
 Jobs API
 ########

-After job is defined you can interact with it in one of two ways - by HTTP REST calls or with OSGi services exposed by Batch module.
+After a job is defined, you can interact with it in two ways - by HTTP REST calls or with OSGi services, exposed by the Batch module.
 The exposed services are:

 ``JobService``: